Ancient Iranian religion: Creation

 Ahura Mazda is the creator of heaven and earth.
 Beside Ahura Mazda is the ancient Indo-Iranian god Thvarshtar ("Artisan").
 Thvarstar also appears under the name Spenta Mainyu ("the Beneficient Spirit") in Zoroaster's system of the Beneficent Immortals.
 In the creative aspect Thvarshtar functions in many ways as Ahura Mazda.
 In the Younger Avesta Spenta and the Gathas Mainyu is paired with the evil antagonist Angra Mainyu ("the Evil Spirit", Ahriman in Middle Persian).
 In later sources it is Ohrmazd (Middle Persian for Ahura Mazda) who is paired with Ahriman.
 The Avesta contains cryptic allusions to the creations of two antagonistic spirits.

 It is Plutarch (De Iside et Osiride 47), who conducts the first discursive exposition of world creation by two spirits.
-Plutarch describes the Persians as telling mythical tales about Oromazes (i. e., Ahura Mazda), who is born from light, and Areimanios (i. e., Ahriman), who is born from gloom, engaging in a war against each other.
+Plutarch describes the Persians as telling mythical tales about Oromazes (i.e., Ahura Mazda), who is born from light, and Areimanios (i.e., Ahriman), who is born from gloom, engaging in a war against each other.
 This dualistic idea of two primordial spirits, which Zoroaster calls twins, is an early Indo-European concept.
 Reconstruction indicates that primordial twins that existed before the creation of the world, came into conflict.
 One was named "Man" (Iranian *Manu', meaning "man"), the other was named "Twin" (Iranian Yama, Avestan Yima).
 After Man killed Yima he used his dismembered body to fashion the world.
 He used the flesh for the earth, the bones for the mountains, the skull for the sky, etc. In a different Iranian variant of the myth, Yama is the first mortal and the first ruler.
 His rule is described as a golden age in which there is no hot or cold, no death or old age, etc. When falsehood enters Yama's speech this golden age comes to an end.
-The royal Glory (Khvarnah) departs from Yama and seeks refuge in the cosmic sea.
-Azhi Dahaka ("Dahaka the Snake"), a serpentine tyrant, then overthrows Yama.
+The Khvarenah "Royal Glory" departs from Yama and seeks refuge in the cosmic sea.
+Azhi Dahaka "Dahaka the Snake", a serpentine tyrant, then overthrows Yama.
 His rule ushers in a period of chaos, drought and ruin.
-Azhi is later defeated by the hero Thraitauna.
-Thraitauna establishes the legendary line of rulers called Kavis.
+Azhi is later defeated by the hero Θraētaona. Θraētaona establishes the legendary line of rulers called the Kayanian dynasty.